How is Stamp Duty Calculated?

 - Applying one rate to the whole price: Remember, only the portion within each band is taxed at that rate

-- Wrong region: Scotland and Wales have different rates
+- Wrong region: Scotland and Wales have completely different rates and bands

 Emma Richardson, MRICS